picassodev/picasso/README.md

 ## Testing Picasso install

 To test your Picasso install, from the build directory of a Picasso build run with testing enabled, run the `ctest` command and ensure that all tests list as passing

 ## Contributing

 We encourage you to contribute to Picasso!
 Please check the [guidelines](CONTRIBUTING.md) on how to do so.

--## Citing
+## Citing

--
--If you use Picasso in your work, please cite the [JOSS article](CITATION.bib).
+If you use Picasso in your work, please cite the appropriate [release](https://doi.org/10.5281/zenodo.8309476).
--Also consider citing the appropriate [release](https://doi.org/10.5281/zenodo.2558368).

 ## License